 At ⅘ mile long and about 400 yards wide, Llyn Gwynant is one of North Wales's larger lakes.
-Fed by the Afon Glaslyn, it's very popular for swimming and kayaking.
+Fed by the Afon Glaslyn, it's very popular for swimming, paddle-boarding and kayaking.
 The A498 runs along the south side, and some space for parking is available.
 There is a small 'beach' area, here and on a hot day the temptation for a swim is irresistable.
 At the eastern end of the lake is the Llyn Gwnant campsite, which has a good-size 'beach' area.
 Because of its idyllic location it's very popular, and at night the smoke from camp-fires and barbecues fills the air.

 On the north side of the lake, Elephant Rock protrudes into the lake.
-It's about 360 yards from the A498 if you fancy a swim, or alternatively a good footpath runs from the (rear of) the campsite along the lake's north shore.
+It's about 360 yards from the A498 if you fancy a swim, or alternatively a good footpath runs from the rear of the campsite along the lake's north shore.
 The rock is a good place to sit and admire the views by day, or the stars at night.